 When determining a provision under the portfolio method or the group method, the portfolio parameters are used, estimated using statistical methods, based on the historic observation of exposures with the same features.

-The structure of the loan portfolio and loan impairment allowances of the PKO Bank Polski SA Group are presented in Note 21 'Loans and advances to customers'.
+The structure of the loan portfolio and loan impairment allowances of PKO Bank Polski SA's loan exposures are presented in Note 20 'Loans and advances to customers'.

 Credit risk of financial institutions